LeonardoBerti00/Deep-Learning-Models-for-financial-time-serie-forecasting-with-LOB-Data/README.md

 For specifics refer to the folders.

-The descriptions of the models, of the setup and of the results are in the sixth chapter of my [thesis](https://drive.google.com/file/d/1FU3wgiW-4SVEnE17ZuyMGbsSn24YFUc-/view?usp=sharing).

 I have uploaded the normalized [LOBSTER dataset](https://lobsterdata.com/info/DataSamples.php) (in particular I have used the LOB file with 10 levels) in the folder dataset.

 To run the code you just have to unzip the dataset and change the data path, then the notebook will do the rest, including the training and testing.